levoxtrip/PKB/docs/topics/theArtist.md

 If you are under 90 years old - try things

+## Play
+Make time for play, relaxation and exploration

 ## Writing
 Curiosity is the crack cocaine of the writing world.
 Hook your readers, and they'll follow you.

 Keep it simple: Just one thought per sentence.
 Bite-sized and easily digestible

+## Walking
+You can walk yourself into new and good ideas
+*TOOL*